pedrogiroldo/GalaxyControl/README.md

 ## ⚙️ How It Works

-The application modifies values in the `sysfs` files located at `/sys/devices/platform/samsung-laptop/`.
+The application modifies values in the `sysfs` files.
 Since modifying these files requires superuser privileges, Galaxy Control will ask for your `sudo` password on startup to apply changes securely.

 ## 📦 Installation